top of page

 ~ Traditional 17th century

-This bees-eye view of a flower tartan is sure to catch the eye of roving honey bees, bumble bees, and beekeepers!
-Beekeepers of old noticed that the earlier in the year that bees swarmed (particularly in May), the better, because it gave them more time to collect pollen and nectar, and ensured better crops.
-Should you decide to try your hand at beekeeping, according to Celtic folklore, you must never buy bees with normal money, only with gold coins!
-Although, if possible, it is best to barter over them rather than purchase, so as not to offend them, or even better, to receive them as a gift, so that no money changes hands at all.
-Even if you don't keep bees, you can plant a bee garden and attract these important pollinators.
-Best loved bee flowers include: Crocus, Hyacinth, Borage, Calendula, and Wild Lilac for spring; Bee Balm, Cosmos, Echinacea, Snapdragons, Foxglove, and Hosta for summer; and Zinnias, Sedum, Asters, Witch Hazel and Goldenrod for fall.
-Although humans can see more colors, busy bees have a much broader range of color vision.
-Their ability to see ultraviolet light gives them an advantage when seeking nectar.
-Some flowers such as sunflowers, primroses and pansies have nectar guides that can only be seen in ultra-violet light!
-Buzz buzz! 🌸🐝🍯
+This bee's-eye view of a flower tartan is sure to catch the attention of wandering honey bees, bumble bees, and beekeepers alike!
+Long ago, beekeepers noticed that the earlier in the year bees swarmed, especially in May, the better it was for collecting pollen and nectar, resulting in better crops.
+If you decide to try beekeeping, Celtic folklore suggests never buying bees with regular money, only with gold coins!
+Ideally, it's best to barter or receive them as a gift, so no money changes hands and you avoid offending the bees.
+Even if you don't keep bees, you can still plant a bee garden to attract these essential pollinators.
+Bees love flowers like Crocus, Hyacinth, Borage, Calendula, and Wild Lilac in spring; Bee Balm, Cosmos, Echinacea, Snapdragons, Foxglove, and Hosta in summer; and Zinnias, Sedum, Asters, Witch Hazel, and Goldenrod in fall.
+While humans can see more colors, bees have a broader range of color vision, thanks to their ability to see ultraviolet light, which helps them find nectar.
+Some flowers, like sunflowers, primroses, and pansies, have nectar guides visible only in ultraviolet light.
+Buzz buzz! 💛 💗 🖤 💚 🌸 🐝 🍯

 World Bee Day is celebrated on the day Anton Janša, a pioneer of modern apiculture, was born in 1734.
 He is noted for his expertise, lectures, and books on the field of beekeeping as well as changing the size and shape of hives to a form where they can be stacked together like blocks.